IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/remediation.md

 A physical, hypervisor, or out-of-band console session with a local administrator remains the preferred cleanup path because it minimizes dependencies on the RDS user-session stack during low-level maintenance.
 The remediation script enforces the local-account and console-session checks independently by default. `-AllowNonLocalAccount` and `-AllowNonConsoleSession` are explicit, logged overrides for environments where those conditions have been deliberately reviewed and accepted.

-Controlled recurrence testing later identified redirected-printer setup, not RD Gateway itself, as the repeatable target-family creation trigger on a reproducible affected host.
+Controlled recurrence testing later identified redirected-printer setup, not RD Gateway itself, as the repeatable target-family creation trigger on the **reproduction host** (the former ~66,000-value comparison server).

 ## Automatic registry backup